Brian-MT-Nguyen/The-Lava-Za/README.md

-A simple adventure game by {Brian Nguyen} based on a simple adventure game engine by [Adam Smith](https://github.com/rndmcnlly).
+A simple adventure game by Brian Nguyen based on a simple adventure game engine by [Adam Smith](https://github.com/rndmcnlly).

 Code requirements:
 - **4+ scenes based on `AdventureScene`**: